Part 1

 1.3

-Use naniar to make a visual of the amount of data missing for each variable of bike (use gg_miss_var()).
+Use naniar to make a visual of the amount of data missing for each variable of bike (use gg_miss_var() and use show_ptc = TRUE as an argument ).
 Check out more about this package here: https://www.njtierney.com/post/2018/06/12/naniar-on-cran/

 Practice on Your Own!